zhaoshenzhai/obsidian-mathlinks/README.md

 * **Match whole words**: Only match whole words. _Default: true_.

 ### Edit/delete a template
-This adds a dropdown list containing the titles of all templates added, and two buttons:
+This adds a drop-down list containing the titles of all templates added, and two buttons:
 * **Edit**: Opens the same modal as before with all the saved options.
 * **Delete**: Opens a modal to confirm deletion.